benjisidi/refuge-notes/session-notes.md

 - There's a military funeral held at the castle.
 Before she leaves, Myra writes a letter

-  > Dear Ellie,
-  >
-  > I've had to drop everything and move again.
-The person who took me in was killed, my workshop's wrecked, and there's nothing keeping me here any more.

 - Yaboi takes Atlas' body back to Shaded Vale and asks Mellora (the sapling) to revive him.
 She won't/can't - she's against resurrection, and it seems like something is preventing her from becoming too involved.
 She says Atlas is in the domain of Pelor.
 - The group decide to head North, from fort to fort, to try to find the renegade group of orcs
 - The first fort we come to is run by an upper class twit.
 It is in a bad state of disrepair.